Member Organizations

 Investigation and Discipline

-Under the Nepal Chartered Accountants Act 1997, as amended in 2004, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing an investigation and disciplinary (I&D) system for all professional accountants.
-To this effect, ICAN established a Disciplinary Committee and Monitoring Committee to enforce compliance with technical and professional standards.
+Under the Nepal Chartered Accountants Act 1997, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing and operating an investigation and disciplinary (I&D) system for all professional accountants in the jurisdiction.

 -